When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 And unlike in summer, when Sequoia is filled with hikers, the backcountry here is fairly crowd-free in winter.

-It’s the perfect place for cross country skiing, sledding, and snowshoeing.
+It’s the perfect place for cross-country skiing, sledding, and snowshoeing.

 Snowshoers should head to the Congress Trail, a two-mile loop through gorgeous Sequoia groves.
 (Park rangers also offer guided tours on weekends in winter!)